-Thanks to the internet there are now a wide variety of resources available to help you find out more about the area you are buying in as well as places to find the right people to help.
-Please note this is not a link exchange but genuinely useful sites!
+Thanks to the Internet there are now a wide variety of resources available to help you find out more about the area you are buying in as well as places to find the right people to help.

 This is an excellent historical source of accurate property prices.
 Via their House Price Index you can look at trends by council, borough or postcode.
 Caution should always be applied, Land Registry is historical and so always out of date.